-The Zimbabwe Stock Exchange opened the week on a high note adding 1.45 percent to close at 512.67 points.
+The Zimbabwe Stock Exchange All Shares Index opened the week lower, easing 0.19 percent to settle at 97.4 points.